rehno-lindeque/ml-pkgs/README.md

 ## License

 Identical to nixpkgs in order to make it easy to pull stuff across: expressions are MIT licensed (except where it is fetched from some other location, e.g. via `fetchurl`) but packages installed by the expressions are under their own licenses.

+## Additional hints

+### Working with your own datasets

+You may notice that the usage help prints the following sorts of messages:

+    retinanet-train pascal $PATH_TO_PASCAL_DATASET

+My personal strategy for managing my paths is to create a .envrc file in the root of this repo which looks like this:

+    PATH_TO_PASCAL_DATASET=/path/to/my/pascal/dataset

+Then you can simply run

+    source ../../.envrc
+    retinanet-train pascal $PATH_TO_PASCAL_DATASET

+without needing to remember where in the world you put that pesky dataset (or any other parameters).

+It is also possible to use [direnv](https://direnv.net/) for this purpose.